 - USD 9.2 trillion contributed to the world’s GDP, or 10.4 percent of global GDP

 - 334 million jobs or 1 in 10 jobs around the world

 - USD 1.7 trillion in visitor exports (6.8 percent of total exports, 27.4 percent of global services exports)

-Severely hit by the pandemic, the contribution of the tourism sector to global GDP has decreased by 49.1 percent, from US$9.2 trillion in 2019 to US$4.7 trillion in 2020.
-The contribution of tourism sector accounted for10.4 percent of global GDP in 2019, which declined to a share of 5.5 percent in 2020.
-The 334 million jobs in 2019 that are connected to the tourism sector have shrunk to 272 million jobs, a decrease of 18.5%.
+Severely hit by the pandemic, the contribution of the tourism sector to global GDP has decreased by 49.1 percent, from USD 9.2 trillion in 2019 to USD 4.7 trillion in 2020.
+The contribution of tourism sector accounted for 10.4 percent of global GDP in 2019, which declined to a share of 5.5 percent in 2020.
+The 334 million jobs in 2019 that are connected to the tourism sector have shrunk to 272 million jobs, a decrease of 18.5 percent in 2020.

-In the Asia-Pacific region, the total contribution of the tourism sector to GDP suffered a 53.7 percent drop from US$3 trillion in 2019 to US$1.4 trillion in 2020.
+In the Asia-Pacific region, the total contribution of the tourism sector to GDP suffered a 53.7 percent drop from USD 3 trillion in 2019 to USD 1.4 trillion in 2020.
 The contribution of the sector in the region accounted to 9.9 percent of the total economy in 2019.
-This decreased to only 4.6 percent of the total economy in the Asia-Pacific.
-The number of jobs also plummeted from185.06 million to 151.01 million jobs, an 18.4 percent decrease of total employment in the region.
+This decreased to only 4.6 percent of the total economy in the Asia-Pacific in 2020.
+The number of jobs also plummeted from 185.06 million in 2019 to 151.01 million jobs in 2020, an 18.4 percent decrease of total employment in the region.

-The tourism sector directly and indirectly contributed to all 17 goals of United Nations Sustainable Development Goals, in particular, Economic Growth and Decent Work, Industry, Innovation and Infrastructure, and Responsible Consumption and Production.
+The tourism sector directly and indirectly contributed to all 17 of the United Nations Sustainable Development Goals, in particular, economic growth and decent work, industry, innovation and infrastructure, and responsible consumption and production.